Particle Filtering for Non-Deterministic Electrocardiographic Imaging: Introduction

 However, the inverse problem of ECGi is highly ill-posed in the sense of Hadamard, meaning that at least one of the following conditions fails: existence of a solution, uniqueness of the solution or continuous dependence on the data.
 In practice, the ill-posedness of the problem is characterized by a very high sensitivity to small changes in the data, making the ECGi problem a very difficult challenge \cite{belgacem2007cauchy}.
 Moreover, in the clinical setting, source models inevitably involve approximations, such as the omission of heart and torso motion over time, or of the presence of electrical conductivity inhomogeneities caused by organs (lungs, bones, etc.) within the torso.
 These modeling inaccuracies further increase the complexity of the problem.

 Most often, the ECGi problem is formulated as a static Cauchy problem for the Laplace equation in the torso, combined with a Tikhonov regularization term to address its ill-posedness \cite{bear2015introduction, cluitmans2015noninvasive, belgacem2007cauchy, tikhonov1977solutions}.
 This allows recovery of the epicardial potential distribution at multiple time instants, from which an activation map can be built \cite{schuler2021reducing}.
 The latter indicates, for each point of the heart, its moment of electrical activation.
 However, due to the inherent difficulty of the problem, the reconstructions are often not sufficiently accurate.
 Moreover, in a context involving very partial measurement data, limited knowledge of biophysical electrical properties and strong ill-conditioning, relying on deterministic source models and offering a single deterministic reconstruction does not seem entirely relevant.
+Uncertainty could in principle be accounted for within deterministic optimization frameworks by explicitly parameterizing variability \cite{opper2009variational}, however such formulations are rarely adopted in practice.

 Bayesian filtering \cite{sarkka2023bayesian} provides a powerful alternative to tackle the inverse problem of cardiac electrophysiology by rigorously integrating both modeling uncertainties and measurement noise.
 Furthermore, rather than seeking a single deterministic solution to the ECGi problem, it estimates the full probability distribution of the quantity of interest, called \textsl{state} (e.g., extracellular potential or transmembrane voltage), conditioned on the observations (e.g., BSPMs data).
 This not only avoids forcing a choice among multiple plausible states but also provides tools for confidence assessment.
 In addition, it naturally introduces state dynamics, which may improve the conditioning of the inverse problem.